Regional Entry Scheme

 Combine adjustment factors

-You can receive a maximum of 10 additional points combined across seven schemes, excluding the following degrees:
+You can receive a maximum of 10 additional points combined across eight schemes, excluding the following degrees:

 - Bachelor of Advanced Science

 for which you can receive a maximum of 6 additional points.
 Catchment Adjustment Factors cannot be applied for the Bachelor of Clinical Science.

 - Bachelor of Psychology (Honours) and its double degrees

 for which you can receive a maximum of 8 additional points.

 - Bachelor of Actuarial Studies and its double degrees